manuelarmasme/go-fullstack-app/README.md

    ```
 3. Vite serves the app on `http://localhost:5173` and interacts with the Go API defined by `CLIENT_URL`.

+### Frontend data layer
+- `client/src/features/todos/hooks/useTodos.ts` centralizes every TanStack Query call (fetch, create, update, delete).
+UI components import this hook so they only worry about rendering and can alias loading/error states however they like.
+- `TodoForm`, `TodoList`, and `TodoItem` rely on the hook mutations to keep cache invalidation and toast notifications consistent across the feature.

 ## API Surface
 - `GET /api/v1/todos` — fetch all todos from MongoDB.
 - `POST /api/v1/todos` — create a todo (expects `{ body: string }`).
 - `PATCH /api/v1/todos/:id` — mark a todo as completed.
 - `DELETE /api/v1/todos/:id` — remove a todo by id.

+## Recent Changes
+- Refactored the backend into `internal/database`, `internal/handlers`, and `internal/routes`, with handlers receiving Mongo collections via constructor functions instead of relying on package-level globals.
+- Updated `main.go` to call `database.ConnectDB()` once, pass the resulting collection into the route layer, and centralize Fiber middleware setup.
+- Added a dedicated `useTodos` hook that wraps all TanStack Query logic (queries + mutations) so each React component can stay focused on UI state while reusing cache invalidation, toast reporting, and type-safe request helpers.

 ## Frontend Highlights
 - TanStack Query handles fetching, caching, and mutating todo data against the Go API.